Michael Auld was born in Kingston, Jamaica. In that island Anansi was an invaluable moral tool. There, the

 ANANSESEM for newspapers in the Caribbean and South

 America.
-"Anansesem" is a Twi word from the Asanti
+"Anansesem" is a Twi word from the people

-won the honor as "Keeper of All Stories" in a contest by
+as "Keeper of All Stories" in a contest by Nyame the

-Nyame the Great Sky God.
-From then on all stories belong
+Great Sky God.
+From then on all stories belong to Anansi.

 Michael taught illustration and cartooning to adults and